 It was concerning this question of content that expressivism was considered.
 It has to be acknowledged that, as a matter of fact many works of art do arouse emotion, and this seems to be one of the ways in which art can give audiences pleasure.
 Perhaps it is this fact that sustains the more generally widespread belief in Romanticism and expressivism.
 But the expressivist holds more than this, namely that the content of art is emotion.
 A number of problems confront this contention.
 First, it is difficult to locate the expression of emotion in a relevant and plausible account of the relation between artist, work, and audience.
 Second, an emphasis on the artist's emotion robs artistic activity of what would seem to make it special, namely imagination.
-Third, there is nothing valuable in the expression of emotion of arousal of expressivism which has the great merit of avoiding what we might call 'psychologism', and which proves as good an explanation of the value of art as one could want.
+Third, there is nothing valuable in the expression or arousal of emotion for its own sake.
+Collingwood offers us a more sophisticated version of expressivism which has the great merit of avoiding what we might call 'psychologism', and which proves as good an explanation of the value of art as one could want.
 But on closer investigation we saw that these advantages are won through an effective abandonment of the essentials of expressivism.
 What we end up with, if we follow Collingwood's theory to its logical conclusion, is an account of art as a distinctive way of understanding human experience.
 And this is the suggestion that is to be investigated in the chapter that follows.

 R.G.
 Collingwood, 'From The Principles of Art', N&R p.
+117.

-117. John Hospers, 'The concept of artistic expression', in Hospers, Introductory Readings.
+John Hospers, 'The concept of artistic expression', in Hospers, Introductory Readings.